septum/bevy_ui_bits/README.md

     let by = SimpleText::medium("By me", font);

-    // Use the new Spawn API to spawn UI tree commands.spawn((
+    // Use the new Spawn API to spawn the UI tree commands.spawn((
         root,
         children![(